Don’t Miss Out On The 12 Surprising Benefits Of Exercise

 I smiled at him, “If you die, we will come & eat rice” I joked and we laughed really hard. 😀

-The next day, my mom contacted her doctor friend who practiced in Australia.
+The next day, my mom contacted her doctor friend who practised in Australia.
 He laughed and recommended a well monitored and supervised exercise.
 Surgery wasn’t really necessary since his condition wasn’t that bad.

 He, however, required that a medical report be sent to him so he could confirm his diagnosis.